NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 1. [Visual Studio 2015 Update 3](https://www.visualstudio.com/news/releasenotes/vs2015-update3-vs).
 If you don't have Visual Studio already, you can download [Visual Studio Community 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs) for free.
 2. [.NET Core Tooling Preview 2 for Visual Studio 2015](https://go.microsoft.com/fwlink/?LinkId=817245).
 This installs templates and other tools for Visual Studio 2015, as well as .NET Core 1.0 itself.
 3. NuGet CLI - Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), move it to a common location and add this path to the PATH Environment Variable.
 For more details, take a look at [The NuGet Install guide](/ndocs/guides/install-nuget#nuget-cli)

+##What are we building?
+In this example, we are going to try building a nuget package that works across net core, net fw 4.6.1, mono/xamarin and UWP.
+Referenceing the table, we will select net standard 1.4

 ##Create new Project
 In Visual Studio, choose File, New, Project.
 In the New Project dialog, expand the Visual C# node and choose the .NET Core node, and then choose Class Library (.NET Core).
 Change the name to AppLogger.